danforthcenter/plantcv/docs/within_frame.md

-## Check An Object Is Within Frame
+## Check If An Object Is Within Frame

 This function tests whether an object (defined as nonzero pixels in a mask) falls completely within the bounds of an image, or if it touches the edge.